British 'Cosmopolitan' Debuts First Non-Female Cover Star

-Cosmopolitan UK is debuts its first solo non-female cover star in 35 years, with its January 2020 cover highlighting Jonathan Van Ness, the beloved grooming expert on Netflix’s Queer Eye.
+Cosmopolitan UK debuts its first solo non-female cover star in 35 years, with its January 2020 cover highlighting Jonathan Van Ness, the beloved grooming expert on Netflix’s Queer Eye.

 In the cover image, Van Ness, who identifies as non-binary and uses male pronouns, sports a voluminous orange and pink tulle Christian Siriano gown with a ruffled, off-the-shoulder neckline, paired with Nike sneakers with striped tube socks.
 “Jonathan Van Ness: Yep, we did it.
 You’re totally welcome,” the magazine’s cover line reads.